lee-blake/CME-Commitment-to-Change/Design/UseCases.md

   - BR4
   - CME Providers, CME Educators, Clinicians
   - Flow:
-    1. (Optional, may already be complete) CME Provider creates a course.
+    1. (May already be complete) CME Provider creates a course.
-    2. (Optional, may already be complete) CME Provider designates educators for a course.
+    2. (Optional) CME Provider designates educators for a course.
 Should they not wish to do so, CME Provider replaces CME educator in the steps below.
     3. CME Educator obtains invite link for a specific course.
     4. CME Educator distributes invite link to clinicians.
     5. Clinicians accept the link to join the course.
-  - (paragraph explaining why this is a use case)
+  - This interaction will be the one that CME providers spend most of their time performing.
+While their main goal is to get data about the courses, it is first necessary to organize by course to create that data.
+Making this as easy on individual clinicians as possible will make them more likely to associate with a course and therefore generate that data; thus, it falls to the CME Provider and potentially their Educators to perform the bulk of this step.

 - UC6: Clinician creates a commitment within a course
   - BR4